anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

 - Assigned to Anabelle

 ## Process
-- Assigned to Connor
 - We will be using the Agile development model for our project because it offers several benefits.
 - 1. Early and Continuous Delivery: Agile prioritizes the delivery of working software early and often, which helps in identifying issues, gathering feedback, and making necessary adjustments early in the development process.
 - 2. Improved Quality: Frequent testing and quality assurance activities are integral to Agile.
 This results in higher software quality, as issues are detected and resolved promptly, reducing the chances of delivering a buggy product.
 - 3. Risk Management: Agile encourages risk mitigation through regular assessment and adaptation.
 By breaking down the project into smaller, manageable increments, it becomes easier to identify and manage risks effectively.
-- 4. Customer involvement: Agile encourages active involvement of customers and end-users throughout the development process, ensuring that the product aligns with their expectations and needs.
+- 4. Customer involvement: Agile encourages the active involvement of customers and end-users throughout the development process, ensuring that the product aligns with their expectations and needs.

 ## Timeline